 I could not find any case law specifically on this topic.
 There are some arguments on other sites I have read that say the first sale doctrine, a law governing the resale of copyrighted goods, allows you to sell anything made with a pattern.
 The first sale doctrine (17 U.S.C. § 109) provides that an individual who knowingly purchases a copy of a copyrighted work from the copyright holder receives the right to sell, display or otherwise dispose of that particular copy, notwithstanding the interests of the copyright owner.
 So let’s give an example.
 I have legally purchased a physical copy of Tula Pink’s Space Dust Quilt pattern.
 I make a quilt using the pattern and decide that I no longer have a future use for the pattern so I decide to sell the pattern to my friend.
 The first sale doctrine protects my right to sell the pattern.
 So does the first sale doctrine protect my right to sell the quilt I made using the pattern?
 I would say no, because the pattern itself and not the resulting quilt is the appropriate subject of the first sale doctrine.

 I would argue, though, that by creating and distributing a quilt pattern with instructions on how to create the quilt, the author gives implied permission for those possessing a legal copy of the pattern to create a quilt based on the quilt design described in the pattern.
 This means that when someone creates a pattern or tutorial, they are implicitly extending their exclusive rights in their original work to make copies and derivatives.
 Otherwise, why would you ever buy a pattern if you were not allowed to make the quilt featured in it?
 Also, according to the U.S. Copyright Office, an author cannot prevent others from adapting a method for commercial purposes.
 That is because copyright protection does not extend to any “idea, system, method, device, name, or title.”
-(For more information, see Ideas, Methods, or Systems).
 A quilt pattern, in essence, is simply the description of a method and therefore, I argue, anyone can make and sell quilts using the author’s pattern, without limitation, including direct copies and derivative works.

 Patterns, Standard Terms and Licenses